Border procedure (border and transit zones)

 Belgium has 13 external border posts: 6 airports, 6 seaports, and one international train station (Eurostar terminal at Brussels South station).
 Belgium has no border guard authority as such; the border control is carried out by police officers from the Federal Police, in close cooperation with the Border Control Section at the Immigration Office, as opposed to the territory’s control, primarily within the competence of the Local Police.

 Persons without the required travel documents will be refused entry to the Schengen territory at a border post.
-They will be notified of a decision of refusal of entry to the territory and “refoulement” by the Immigration Office (“Annex 11-ter”).[1]
+They will be notified of a decision of refusal of entry to the territory and “refoulement” by the Immigration Office (“Annex 11”).[1]
 Such persons may submit an asylum application to the border police, which will carry out a first interrogation and send the report to the Border Control Section of the Immigration Office.[2]
 The “decision of refoulement” is suspended until the CGRS decides.
 The “decision of refoulement” is also suspended during the time limit to appeal and the whole appeal procedure itself.[3]

 The CGRS shall examine whether the application:[4]

-If these grounds do not apply, the CGRS will decide that further investigation is necessary, following which the applicant will be admitted to enter the territory.
+If these grounds do not apply, the CGRS will decide that further investigation is necessary, following which the applicant will be admitted to the territory.
+This does not automatically mean that the asylum seeker will not be detained.
+If a ground for detention is present, they can be detained ‘on the territory’ under another detention ground.

-Most of the asylum seekers who apply for asylum at the border are held in a specific detention centre called the “Caricole”, situated near Brussels Airport, but can also be held in a closed centre located on the territory, while in both cases, legally not being considered to have formally entered the country yet.[7]
-Asylum seekers who apply for asylum at the border are systematically detained without a preliminary assessment of their personal circumstances.
-No exception is made for asylum seekers of certain nationalities or asylum seekers with a vulnerable profile other than being a child or a family with children.
-Families with children are placed in so-called open housing units, which are more adapted to their specific needs but are legally still considered border detention centres.[8]
+Most of the asylum seekers who apply for asylum at the border are held in a specific detention centre called the “Caricole”, situated near Brussels Airport, but can also be held in a closed centre located on the territory, while in both cases, legally not being considered to have formally entered the country.[9]

 For the removal of rejected asylum seekers at the border, the Immigration Office applies the Chicago Convention, which implies that rejected asylum seekers have to be returned by the airline company that brought them to Belgium, to the place from where their journey to Belgium commenced or to any other country where they will be admitted entry.[12]
 In many cases, the point of departure (and return) is not the country of origin.
 The CGRS does not examine potential persecution or serious harm risks in countries other than the applicant’s country of origin.
 Not all issues arising under Article 3 ECHR in the country where the person is (forcibly) returned will therefore be scrutinised.
 This is the case in particular where the country of return is a country other than that of nationality or also outside the scope of application of the Chicago Convention, where the CGRS has doubts over the person’s nationality or recent stay in that country, making it impossible in their opinion to pronounce itself on the risk of being treated inhumanely there.

-In 2022, 580 asylum applications were made at the border.[14]
+In 2023, 650 asylum applications were made at the border.[13]

 Personal interview